-Tour of Nashville
+Tour Of Nashville

 Elizabeth and I played tour guide to my sister Jeannie, her daughter Tiffany, her husband David, and their kids Shayden, 9, and Skyla, 1½.
 We started with a late breakfast at Cracker Barrel one exit east of the airport.
-My brother Don wanted to go to Shoney's — like when our other sister, Lucy, visited last year (on May 1st, day 1 of the May floods) — but he was voted down.
+My brother Don wanted to go to Shoney's - like when our other sister, Lucy, visited last year (on day 1 of the May floods) - but he was voted down.
 He lobbied hard via email, but good sense and common decency prevailed.
-They don't have Cracker Barrel in California, but they had seen billboards while driving to Nashville from Johnson City — where they attended Jeannie's grandson Finnegan's first birthday — and they wanted to give them a try.
+They don't have Cracker Barrel in California, but they had seen billboards while driving to Nashville from Johnson City - where they attended Jeannie's grandson Finnegan's first birthday - and wanted to give it a try.

 My wife Tara, brother Don and his wife Diane joined us for breakfast, but not the tour.
 The food and service were both great.
 I was a little worried because someone had given this particular one a bad review online.
 Just goes to show you never know how things might work out for you on any given day versus how it went for someone else.
 Maybe the person doing the review was the jerk, insulted the staff, and then received the bad service he deserved?
 Who knows?
 Everyone sitting at and serving our table was very nice.